anbreww/dotfiles/README.md

 ## How to use

-Init repo in your home
+Init repo in your home and run the install script

     cd ~
     git clone git@github.com:tunebird/dotfiles.git
+    ./install

-Then symlink the required dotfiles from home
+Or alternatively, manually symlink the required dotfiles from home

     ln -s ~/dotfiles/vimrc .vimrc
     ln -s ~/dotfiles/vim .vim

-See `install.rb` which I haven't touched since I started the repo.
-I'll probably write a quick python script when I have the time...

 ## Vim submodules

+(note: this is now handled by dotbot.
+It will init and update all git submodules when invoked)

 Vim packages are installed using vim-fugitive.
 They get installed into `~/.vim/bundle/` and are autoloaded.